-The Carsey-Wolf Center is delighted to welcome UCSB alumnus, director, and executive producer Brad Silberling (Jane the Virgin, Charmed) for a virtual Q&A with Emily Zinn, associate director of the Carsey-Wolf Center.
+The Carsey-Wolf Center was delighted to welcome UCSB alumnus, director, and executive producer Brad Silberling (Jane the Virgin, Charmed) for a virtual Q&A with Emily Zinn, associate director of the Carsey-Wolf Center.

-This event will not include a screening.
+This event did not include a screening.
 Dash & Lily may be streamed in advance on Netflix.